 I was rather surprised to find a Korean-inspired bakery café to open along this ulu stretch of Yio Chu Kang Road.

 Urban Table is located at ICB Shopping Centre, slightly further down from iconic eateries such as Song Kee Eating House and Eleven Strands.
-(Right opposite, there is a new humble dim sum eatery called Dim Sum House.)
+(Right opposite, there is a humble dim sum eatery called Dim Sum House.)

 Geographically speaking, this end segment of Yio Chu Kang Road is actually not that far from Serangoon MRT station.